 Once you have clarity on your target audience, you can use the insights to create lead magnets to solve their pain.

-Since my Jack is pressed for time and keen to action I have created him a list, 10 Steps To More Leads and Sales.
+Since Jack is pressed for time and keen to take action, I have created a list of 10 Steps To More Leads and Sales.
 See how it relates to the profile?
-Feel free to download the checklist below and apply the steps in your business.
+Download the checklist and apply the steps in your business.